SuperFLEB/draggable/README.md

 # @superfleb/draggable

+*This document is in progress and may be missing some options and use cases, or be straight-up wrong.*

 Draggable element handlers for Vue, React, and Vanilla JS.
 Uses move/mouseUp events on the window to prevent drag loss from fast cursor movement.

-*This document is in progress and may be missing some options and use cases.*

 Example code is TypeScript, but the library does not necessarily require TypeScript.